Purchases made through links earn us a small commission, at no extra cost to you.

 Visitor Centre: If you decide to explore the south Everglades, we recommend beginning your visit at the Ernest F. Coe Visitor Centre.
 Here you can get maps, brochures and information about ranger-led activities.
 There also is a gallery that features monthly exhibits highlighting the park’s natural and cultural resources.

-Rentals and Tours: At Flamingo, there is a store and marina where you can rent canoes, kayaks and skiffs, as well as sign up for boat tours of the backcountry and Florida Bay.
-The marina store is open from 9:00 am- 6:00 pm.
-Visit this site for more information about rentals and tours.
+Rentals and Tours: At Flamingo there is a store and marina where you can rent canoes, kayaks and boats, as well as sign up for boat tours of the backcountry and Florida Bay.
+Visit this site for more information about the Flamingo Marina, rentals and tours.